SimScaleGmbH/SimScale-Grasshopper-Plugin/README.md

 3. double click the `installer.exe`
 4. Download the API key file example `.simscale_api_keys.yaml` from [here](./examples/.simscale_api_keys.yaml) **Note:** Its really important to ensure the name is `.simscale_api_keys.yaml`, some times the dot "." **prefixed to the begining of the file name** is removed by your system, it needs re-introducing, and signifies a hidden file.
-5. Copy the key file to the user's home directory, open it in a text editor, and paste your API key where indicated.
+5. Copy the key file to the user's home directory, open it in a text editor, and paste your API key where indicated, from your [SimScale account](https://www.simscale.com/dashboard/api_keys).
 	**Note:** The home directory can be found by typing the command `echo %userprofile%` into a command terminal, its usually `C:\Users\<CurrentUserName>`
+	**Note:** For more information on generating API keys in SimScale, see [this guide](https://www.simscale.com/knowledge-base/manage-account/#api-keys).
 6. Restart Rhino and Grasshopper.
 This is requred so that Rhino and grasshopper scan the plugin files upon opening and introduce the plugin under the name SimScale to grasshopper.
 7. For Rhino 8 ONLY, open Rhino 8, and type `SetDotNetRuntime` choose `r` (for Runtime) and then `e` (for NETFramework), close and restart Rhino 8.